rockstor/rockstor-doc/samba_ops.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *Samba* in the left sidebar to go to the *Samba* view.

 Click on the *Add Samba Export* button.
 Fill in the form with the appropriate values as explained below.

 In the list of shares, select the shares that you want to export through Samba.

-In the *Admin Users* field, enter a space separated list of usernames who will have access to this share.
-These users can be local users, or users from NIS or Active Directory.
+In the *Admin Users* field, enter a space separated list of usernames who will have administrative access to this share.
+These users can be local, from NIS or Active Directory. *Admin Users* are equivalent to the *root* user on Rockstor and have all permissions.
+If your users come from Active Directory, we recommend you use one *Admin User* and add/change ACLs for other users from a Windows machine.

 Set *Browsable* to *yes* if you want clients to be able to see the exported shares.